wh-alice/mig_visualstudio/vs/data-tools/changing-the-return-type-of-a-datacontext-method-cannot-be-undone.md

 ---
-title: "Changing the return type of a DataContext method cannot be undone | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "Changing the return type of a DataContext method cannot be undone" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"